Annual Technical Report 2011 on Patent Information Activities submitted by Estonia (CWS/ATR/PI/2011/EE)

 China Patent Applications

-The library offers copying services from paper or microforms .
+The Information Centre offers copying services from paper or microforms .
 The users can order printouts of the documents on CD/DVD-ROMs.
 These services are offered for a moderate price.
-Library also offers more advanced services – patent information researches.
+Information Centre also offers more advanced services – patent information researches.
 User can claim for an advanced research in his favourite technical field, results will be printed and analysed and added to research report dossier.

 Other services are free of charge: in the reading rooms the readers can use reference materials, monographs, other books and periodicals and carry out searches in patent documents on paper.